What is Depression?

-While feeling down from time to time is a normal part of life, Depression is when we experience feelings of sadness, worthlessness, lack of energy, withdrawal from social interactions, and not enjoying previously pleasurable activities among others.
+While feeling down from time to time is a normal part of life, depression is when an individual experiences prolonged feelings of sadness, worthlessness, lack of energy, withdrawal from social interactions, and a lack of enjoyment from previously pleasurable activities.

 1. Major Depression

 Major Depression is a clinical mood disorder in which a person experiences extended periods of sadness, anger, frustration, emptiness, and despair that negatively effects their ability to live life.
 An episode of major depression can occur once or several times in a person’s life, and can happen spontaneously or as a result of a traumatic experience such as the death of a loved one.
 Help with major depression through counselling and working with a specialised depression therapist can be a very effective form of treatment.